Philadelphia officials demand more action to reduce gun violence

 State Rep. Joanna McClinton, a Democrat representing parts of West Philadelphia and Delaware County, called on federal officials for help and said community members suffering from the violence should step up.

-The GOP-controlled state House of Representatives and Senate is firmly opposed to any new gun control regulations.
+The GOP-controlled state House of Representatives and Senate are firmly opposed to new gun control regulations.
 State law prohibits Philadelphia from enforcing its own gun control measures.

-Community activists and officials have acknowledged for years the troubled police department suffers from low community trust, especially among people of color.
-A no-snitch culture hurts efforts to compel individuals with information about crimes to come forward.
+Community activists and officials have acknowledged for years that the troubled police department suffers from low community trust, especially among people of color.
+A "no-snitch" culture hurts efforts to get individuals with information about crimes to come forward.

 State Sen. Vincent Hughes, a Democrat representing parts of North and West Philadelphia and Montgomery County, reiterated his demand for Republican legislators to unlock billions of dollars in unspent federal coronavirus pandemic stimulus funding that could bolster violence prevention efforts.